- Children's Commissioner

 NAAN has: -

 - Developed a detailed flow-chart of the complex legal framework to help appropriate adults ensure these children’s rights are met

 - Given expert witness testimony for pending judicial review of non-compliance

-- Been a key contributor as a member of the Home Office working group on local authority transfers, which is developing a national concordat to improve compliance
+- Been a key contributor as a member of the Home Office working group on local authority transfers, which developed a national concordat to improve compliance

 Professionals vs parents

 The PACE Act 1984 instructs police to first seek a parent to perform the AA role.
 If neither a parent or social worker is available, they can ask anyone else who is over 18.
 The Crime and Disorder Act 1998 makes it a statutory duty for Youth Offending Teams to ‘ensure the provision’ of AAs for children.